-To define this complex lifestyle approach in a concise way is often challenging, so before we begin to definitely define it, lets look at what it is not:
+Defining this complex lifestyle approach in a concise way is a challenge, so before we begin to definitely define it, let’s look at what it is not:

 - Balanced Achievement is not concerned with labeling God with any particular title.
 We believe each and every god represents the ultimate reality.

 - Balanced Achievement is not concerned with life after death.
-We, like the rest of us, cannot predict the after life, so we have no interest in trying.
-We believe that if you live with the concepts of Balanced Achievement, you will be rewarded regardless of the outcome.
+We, like the rest of us, cannot predict the afterlife, so we have no interest in trying.
+We believe that if you live with the concept of Balanced Achievement, you will be rewarded regardless of the outcome.

 So what exactly is Balanced Achievement?

-It is an approach to life which can be altered to your particular interests and beliefs, however, the key concepts remain the same.
-In order to live a life with this approach, which can bring you what you truly desire and deserve, you need to find balance across every area of our existence:
+It is an approach to life that can be altered to your particular interests and beliefs, however, the key concepts remain the same.
+In order to live a life with this approach, which can bring you what you truly desire and deserve, you need to find balance across every area of your existence:

 - We balance our spiritual existence with our psychological reality.